 Heavy-duty commercial engine hardware and aftertreatment requirements have evolved over time to support increased efficiency and to reduce emissions.
 As a result, the engine lubricant needs to provide continued protection in engines operating at higher temperatures and also plays a key role in prolonging the life of advanced aftertreatment devices.
 The lubricant is also tasked to provide this protection for longer as the periods between service intervals continue to expand.
 To ensure heavy-duty diesel engine lubricants continue to meet the latest demands from the ACEA members, the 2022 revisions to the ACEA Heavy-Duty Engine Oil Sequences incorporate performance changes together with both new and replacement tests.

-The upcoming ACEA 2022 sequences will take into account key trends happening in the vehicle parc.
-The upgrade will introduce two new categories, ACEA E8 (replacing ACEA E6) and ACEA E11 (replacing ACEA E9), both will contain important new tests, including the Volvo T-13 oxidation test and Caterpillar Oil Aeration Test (COAT).
-ACEA 2022 will also see the introduction of the Daimler OM471 piston cleanliness test as a replacement for the OM501LA test in select categories; using engine hardware that is more representative of technology found in modern vehicles being manufactured today.
+The ACEA 2022 sequences take into account key trends happening in the vehicle parc.
+The upgraded 2022 oil sequences introduce two new categories, ACEA E8 (replacing ACEA E6) and ACEA E11 (replacing ACEA E9), both contain important new tests, including the Volvo T-13 oxidation test and Caterpillar Oil Aeration Test (COAT).
+ACEA 2022 also sees the introduction of the Daimler OM471 piston cleanliness test as a replacement for the OM501LA test in select categories; using engine hardware that is more representative of technology found in modern vehicles being manufactured today.

 The upgrade to higher-performing engine lubricants has relevance across the globe.
 In China, the ACEA 2022 Oil Sequences will play an important part in enabling a successful implementation of the China VI emission standard with a focus on ACEA E8; reducing engine wear, reducing ash build-up and avoiding DPF blockages.